 40%

-</progress>Quick tips:
+</progress>Quick accessibility tips:

-- Always use a <label> tag.
+- Always use a

 Cross-browser compatibility

-- Chrome, Firefox, Edge, and Safari support <progress>.
+- Chrome, Firefox, Edge, and Safari support

-Complete Example: Animated HTML5 Progress Bar
+Complete example: Animated HTML5 Progress Bar with JavaScript and CSS

 <label for="demo-progress">Progreso:</label>